 Somebody who wasn’t there at this airfield probably can’t imagine the cruelty of the images, the burning people, their screams and their helpless looks.
 Only now I have got an inkling of how much a population must endure in any country when there is a war, a terrorist act, or some natural catastrophe.

+Carmen died immediately at the crash site (Aug 28th) and she was buried, 9 September.
 Nadine died, 9 September at 0940 hours at the Ludwigshafen hospital and she was buried, 13 September .
+Carmen was buried on the same day that Nadine died.
+Nadine was 5 years old on 12 August.